-How to set product budgets, forecast and create business case scenarios
+How to set product budgets, forecast and create scenarios

 Product management is the one function in your business where you can see and understand the drivers of the Profit & Loss (P&L) and Balance Sheet.
 Product managers set product strategy to turn a commercial opportunity into a business outcome.
 Product managers can provide good quality and timely information to Boards on product health and future outlook.

 The product lifecycle manager is a key role in agile teams that brings together new product development and product optimisation streams.
 It has a huge impact on delivering on revenue growth and a leaner product portfolio, product profitability and therefore business cash-flow.
 A lifecycle manager has multitude of tasks, involving many teams.
 You have to set your strategy, define commercial assumptions for a business case - and you have to get it done right.
 However no one enjoys the tedious task of preparing and reviewing your product strategy and commercial assumptions.
 There is a better way, and the answer is a product lifecycle and governance software.
 But what is product lifecycle and governance software - and how does it help with budgets?